lydiazly/star-path-calculator-flask/README.md

 - `offset`: time zone offset in decimal hours.
 - `svgData`: the Base64-encoded SVG data of the output figure.
 - `annotations`: a list of details about the points on the figure, including dates in both the Gregorian and Julian calendars.
+- `tz`: the time zone ID of this location.
+- `tzname`: the time zone name of this location.
+- `date_cc`: the Chinese calendar date object.